Anita Ghulam Ali

-Anita Ghulam Ali (1934–2014) was an educational expert in Sindh, Pakistan.
+Anita Ghulam Ali (1934 – 8 August 2014) was an educational expert in Sindh, Pakistan.
 She was a recipient of Pride of Performance Awards (1999) and Sitara-e-Imtiaz.

-Early life
+Early life and education

-Anita was born on October 2, 1934, in Karachi, Pakistan.
-Her father was Feroz Nana, a judge in the Sindh High Court.
-Her mother, Shereen Feroz, was the daughter of Mirza Nadir Baig.
+Anita was born on 2 October 1934, in Karachi, British India.
+Her father was Feroz Ghulamally and mother Shirin Nana.
+Her father was a judge in the Sindh High Court.
+Her mother, Shireen Nana, was the daughter of Mirza Nadir Baig and her great-grandfather was Mirza Qaleech Baig.
 Anita received her early education in Maharashtra, India.
 After returning to Karachi, she graduated from the University of Sindh in 1980.
-In 1983 she received a B.Sc. from the Women College D.J in Karachi.
+In 1983, she also received a B.Sc. from D. J. Sindh Government Science College in Karachi.

 Career

 Anita Ghulam Ali started her broadcast career with Radio Pakistan, Karachi in the late 1950s as an English language news broadcaster and served in that position for almost 2 decades.
 Professor Anita Ghulam Ali was a popular English news broadcaster in the 1960s.

-She started her career as a teacher in Microbiology at Sindh Muslim Science College, Karachi in 1961.
+She started her career as a teacher in Microbiology at Sindh Muslim Government Science College, Karachi in 1961.
 She taught at that college until 1985.
 She was appointed Minister of Education, Culture, Science, Technology, Youth, and Sports.
-She was an assistant professor at Sindh Muslim Science College in 1987.
+She was an assistant professor at Sindh Muslim Government Science College in 1987.
 During that time, she was the leader of the Pakistan Teachers Association and worked at Radio Pakistan as a newscaster for 20 years.

+Prof. Anita Ghulam Ali (S.I) was the Founding Managing Director of Sindh Education Foundation (SEF) since 1992 till 2013.
+She was responsible for making it an institution of national stature.
+She was affectionately known as Anita Apa.